Thursday, May 19, 2011

 MARY JANE WRIGHT & ERNEST CEBA SHOLES

 How seriously?
 Grandma died ten or so years after Grandpa and at her funeral, her family found out just how much responsibility meant to these two.
 Grandpa's father had been a well-to-do landowner with quite a bit of property in the area, and so when some of his son's friends needed someone to cosign on loans, Mr. E.C.
 Sholes was the guy who could do that.
 But somewhere along the line, things went awry and the loans were not repaid.
+I think they called that The Great Depression.
 And the bank came knocking.
 The land was lost, the father died, the accommodating son died, and still there was debt.

 PETE & LUCY MR. & MRS. ORAL SHOLES